Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/postgres.md

 #### Configure Network Access

-Make sure your Postgres database can be accessed by Hero Pixel.
-If your database is within a VPC, you may need to allow access from the IP you're using to expose Hero Pixel.
+Make sure your Postgres database can be accessed by HeroPixel If your database is within a VPC, you may need to allow access from the IP you're using to expose HeroPixel

 ## Step 1: Set up Postgres